vilemduha/blendercam/README.md

 Originally created by [Vilem Novak](https://github.com/vilemduha), the addon is currently maintained by [Alain Pelletier](https://github.com/pppalain) and a team of contributors.

-If you are a developer who would like to contribute to the project, please fork and open pull requests.
+If you are a developer who would like to contribute to the project, check out the [Developer Guide](https://spectralvectors.github.io/blendercam/developers.html), fork the repository and open pull requests.

-If you wish to contribute to the addon, your code must be GPL or a more permissive license (e.g.: MIT, Public Domain).
+If you wish to contribute to the addon, your code must be GPL or a more permissive license. *(e.g.: MIT, Public Domain)*

 > [!TIP]
-> _If you need help or want to discuss about BlenderCAM you can join the [Chat Room #BlenderCAM:matrix.org on Matrix](https://riot.im/app/#/room/#blendercam:matrix.org)._
+> _If you need help or want to discuss about **Fabex** you can join the [Chat Room #BlenderCAM:matrix.org on Matrix](https://riot.im/app/#/room/#blendercam:matrix.org)._

 ### Contributors
 <a href="https://github.com/pppalain/blendercam/graphs/contributors">